autocorr/faust_line_imaging/docs/source/recipes.rst

 .. code-block:: none

+   # template form:
    <PROD_DIR>/<FIELD>/<FIELD>_<LABEL>_<KIND>_<WEIGHT>_<EXT>.image.pbcor.common.fits
+   # example:
+   images/CB68/CB68_244.936GHz_CS_joint_0.5_clean.image.pbcor.common.fits

 As an optional final step, quality assurance (QA) plots can be generated with the function :func:`faust_imaging.make_all_qa_plots`.
 This function will create channel maps of all restored images and residual images for a field where the peak restored image intensity exceeds 6-sigma.
+These plots are useful for assessing whether further deconvolution is required.

 .. code-block:: python

    make_all_qa_plots('CB68', ext='clean')
-   # PDF/PNG files will be written to <PLOT_DIR>/plots
+   # PDF/PNG files will be written to <PLOT_DIR> (default "<PROD_DIR>/plots")

 Imaging cut-out velocity windows